 Home and School Working Together to Foster a Rich Language Environment

 With schools under pressure to produce results in literacy, children are being introduced to reading and writing in the Early Years and Foundation.
 However all the research indicates that without a strong foundation in oral language skills, children will not develop competency in reading and writing.
 Many children are missing out on important oral language skills and schools would be wise to incorporate a systematic approach to teaching oral language skills in these foundation years.
-See our Whole School Literacy Plan for a full scope and sequence.
+See PLD’s Whole School Literacy Plan for a full scope and sequence.
 This document outlines a whole school plan for the explicit and systematic targeting of oral language.

 There is a significant link between higher levels of oral language skills and written language.
-PLD’s approach to literacy is based on the understanding that a child’s vocabulary, sentence structure, comprehension and ability to process verbal instructions and communicate thoughts and ideas are directly linked to overall academic outcomes.
+PLD’s approach to literacy is based on the understanding that a childโs vocabulary skills, sentence structure, comprehension and ability to process verbal instructions and communicate thoughts and ideas are directly linked to overall academic outcomes.
 PLD believes most children require home and school to work together to help children maximise their potential.
 Schools are in an excellent position to provide quality information to the families within their community and provide support for students to develop strong oral language skills.
 For more information on how schools can support oral language development, see the second installment in our oral language series Improving Oral Language.

 -